 *This content was translated by AI.

 Thanks to his recent outstanding performance, Lee Jung-hoo's batting average rose to 0.246 (65 at-bats, 16 hits) after the 17th game.
-Most notably, his OPS (on-base percentage + slugging percentage) also increased from 0.561 to 0.686, showing signs of finding his form.
+Most notably, his OPS (on-base percentage + slugging percentage) also climbed from 0.561 to 0.686, showing signs of finding his form.

 <© STARNEWS.
 All rights reserved.
 No reproduction or redistribution allowed.>